 Your content should always be relevant to your core audience — the people you want to build a community around.

 Products, education, lifestyle imagery — it should all build on your identity as a brand answering to a specific audience.

 3. Put ad dollars behind content with organic momentum

-The Facebook algorithm places value on content that performs well organically.
+The new Facebook algorithm values content that performs well organically.

-Content that already has strong organic traction means lower CPCs — which combined with ad dollars can create a snowball effect for your content.
+Content that already has strong organic traction means lower CPCs — which combined with ad dollars can act as a snowball effect for your content.

 Conversely, don’t waste ad dollars behind poor-performing organic content.
 It will have higher CPCs and cost you more while offering less in return.

 If a post is performing well with engagement, likes, and shares — then there’s an opportunity to place additional ad dollars behind to drive that performance even further.

 4. Avoid clickbait